 Realizing the Value of Effective Patient Group Engagement

 To further support beneficial patient engagement, CTTI published a financial model that can be used to estimate the value of patient engagement on key business drivers such as cost, risk, revenue, and time—demonstrating that patient engagement can have a considerable impact on the bottom line.
+We also issued findings on the factors that sponsors and patient groups should consider when evaluating potential engagement activities.
 Having a clear example of how to calculate a return on investment is expected to support the broader uptake of patient engagement.